Niger: Ethnic groups

 As in most West African countries, Niger has a wide variety of ethnic groups.
 The ethnic makeup of Niger in 2001 was as follows: Hausa (55.4%), Zarma & Songhay (21%), Tuareg (9.3%), Fula (Peuls; Fulɓe) (8.5%), Kanuri Manga (4.7%), Tubu (0.4%), Arab (0.4%), Gourmantche (0.4%), other (0.1%).
-The Zarma and Songhay dominate the Dosso, Tillabéri, and Niamey régions, the Hausa dominate the Zinder, Maradi, and Tahoua regions, Kanuri Manga dominate the Diffa region, and Tuaregs dominate the Agadez region in Northern Niger.
+The Zarma and Songhay dominate the Dosso, Tillabéri, and Niamey regions, the Hausa dominate the Zinder, Maradi, and Tahoua regions, Kanuri Manga dominate the Diffa region, and Tuaregs dominate the Agadez region in Northern Niger.

 Languages

-French, inherited from the colonial period, is the official language.
-It is spoken mainly as a second language by people who have received a formal western education and serves as the administrative language.
-Niger has been a member of the Organisation Internationale de la Francophonie since 1970.
+French, inherited from the colonial period, was the official language until 2025, when Hausa replaced its status.
+It is taught in school as a second language and serves as the administrative language.
+Niger joined the Organisation Internationale de la Francophonie in 1970, though it suspended cooperation with the group months after the 2023 coup.

-Niger has ten recognized national languages, namely Arabic, Buduma, Fulfulde, Gourmanchéma, Hausa, Kanuri, Zarma & Songhay, Tamasheq, Tassawaq, Tebu.
+Niger has ten recognized national languages, namely Arabic, Buduma, Fulfulde, Gourmanchéma, Hausa, Kanuri, Zarma and Songhay, Tamasheq, Tassawaq and Tebu.
 Each is spoken as a first language primarily by the ethnic group with which it is associated.
 Hausa and Zarma-Songhai, the two most spoken languages, are widely spoken throughout the country as first or second languages.

+French and English are classified as "working" languages.